bulletmark/mpr/README.md

   -p, --path-to-mpremote PATH_TO_MPREMOTE
                         path to mpremote program.
-Assumes same directory as this program, or then just "mpremote" --mip-list-url MIP_LIST_URL
+Assumes same directory as this program, or then just "mpremote" -X, --path-to-mpy-cross PATH_TO_MPY_CROSS
+                        path to mpy-cross program (for xrun command).
+Assumes same directory as mpremote, or then just "mpy-cross" --mip-list-url MIP_LIST_URL
                         mip list url for packages,
                         default="https://micropython.org/pi/v2/index.json"